gurung-p/the-ride-hub-sql-data-warehouse-and-analytics-project/README.md

 ### BI: Analytics & Reporting (Data Analysis)

 #### Objective
-Develop SQL-based analytics to deliver detailed insights into:
+Use SQL-driven analytics to uncover valuable insights into:
+- **Sales Trends**
+- **Product Performance**
 - **Customer Behavior**
-- **Product Performance**
-- **Sales Trends**

-These insights empower stakeholders with key business metrics, enabling strategic decision-making.
+These insights provide stakeholders the key business metrics they need to make smart, strategic decisions.

+---